 Telehealth Appointments Now Available

-Valley is proud to offer Telehealth for primary and specialty care visits.
+Valley is proud to offer Telehealth for primary, urgent and specialty care visits.
 With this new option, you can virtually visit with a provider for routine, non-emergency appointments.

 What type of concerns can be discussed in a virtual visit?